gocode1702/headless-gatsby-multilang/README.md

 ```

 If this approach doesn't fit your needs, you can safely remove the first block of code in _gatsby-node.js_ commented as "Colors".
 Then, adjust _createGlobalStyles.js_ and _header.jsx_ and delete the related fields on Dato.

 ---

-### 11b.
-Components styling

-Accessing and editing the components is super-simple:

-Any JSX file has a default export and a title representing the main component _(e.g. src/components/mobileMenu.jsx)_, above of it you can find and edit all the styled-components used to build it.
-You most likely will import it as `import MobileMenu from...`

-Any other file which doesn't have any default export or JSX code, it is just a JS file grouping different styled components of the same purpose (e.g. /src/layout/sectionStyles.js), you most likely will use them on the same template multiple times by importing them as `import { SectionHero, SectionWrapper... } from...`.

----